jlgerber/cpp_happy_fun_time/session_07/session07.md

-# Testing - Take 2
+# Chapter 7 - Testing

 Its time for a little break from learning about C++ proper to focus on development practices.
 About 13 years ago, a new methodology emerged ( or an old methodology was rediscovered ): Test Driven Development or TDD.